weismart1807/weismart1807.github.io/_pages/about.md

 * *AI-RAN for 6G: Hardware–Software Co-Design with Accelerators and Networks-on-Chip*
 * *Machine Learning for Digital Twin Wireless Networking Systems*
 * *Deep Reinforcement Learning for Resource Management and Allocation*
-* *Graph Learning for EDA and Architecture-aware Design Space Exploration*
+* *Graph Learning on Logic Synthesis and Timing Prediction for EDA*

 ---